John Paul College, Rotorua: Edmund Rice College

 In 1959, the seventh Catholic Bishop of Auckland, Archbishop Liston, made a request to the Christian Brothers (already established in the diocese at St Peter's College, Auckland) to establish a secondary school for boys in Rotorua.
 In 1962 the Christian Brothers decided to go ahead with the Rotorua foundation.
 The site for the college already existed.
 In 1946, Catholic land-owner Patrick Keaney had bequeathed 4 acres 27 perches to the Parish of St Mary.
 In 1958 a further 10 acres 2 roods were purchased.
 The building of the school commenced in 1962.
 Edmund Rice College was officially opened in July 1963.
-On the first day, the college had a roll of 115 boys, of whom 25% were Maori.
+On the first day, the college had a roll of 115 boys, of whom 25% were Māori.

 "Edmund Rice College school bell rang for the first time in 1963 to the sounds of a construction site.
 Hammers punctuated English lessons and Maths was conducted as the building multiplies in size around the 115 founding students.
 It was a rugged start to Rotorua's first Catholic boys' college.
 The boys were pioneers.
 The facilities in the early days were very basic.
 The ovals were just farm fields, the buildings were not complete.
 Nonetheless, in its opening year the school field[s] sports teams, sent a contingent to Tauranga to meet the Queen and staged a musical.
 Parents took time off to develop the playing fields and roads.
 The opening year, 1963, was 201 years after the birth of the school's namesake and founder of the Christian Brothers, Edmund Ignatius Rice.
 Edmund Rice College was fully staffed by Christian Brothers when it opened but gradually lay teachers were employed as fewer Brothers became available.
 The college became a State-integrated school in 1983, as a Form 3–7 Secondary College with an attached intermediate School."